 Throughout many realms compromised of mass, stars, and boundless energies existed many entities.
 These entities were of immeasurable differences and customs that took many forms depending on their environments.
-On one such planet many different species resided.
-Of those species in this domain they used a source of power composed of many forms without limit.
+On one such planet, many different species resided.
+Of those species in this domain, they used a source of power composed of many forms without limit.
 This was known as magic.

-In these domain creatures that use this magic were of both of heavenly and peaceful disposition as well as demonic and ravenous.
+In these domain creatures that use this magic was of both of heavenly and peaceful disposition as well as demonic and ravenous.
 As such an eternal struggle between the bodies of entities that developed their own customs took place.

 In one such axis was a domain known as the Underworld, home to many creatures of the dark domain.
 This was just one of the many planes of reality that sat upon the axis of the universe.
 This underworld was a haven for creatures that practiced dark and forbidden magic.
 While many took on the appearances of beasts from fairy tales, the most dangerous were the ones who hid in plain sight.
 These demons, warlocks, and other beasts were nearly indistinguishable from the demons they hunted.

 In one of the recesses of the cave-like dimension was a castle that existed in its own dimension.
 Looking out a window, a single figure sat as he gazed upon a single mirror-like object that floated out of arm's reach showing visions of the surface world above.
 Most of his features were hidden by the black cloak that shrouded his room.